Table of Contents

 Credit will be a key factor in determining your eligibility for a physician home loan and the rates you will be offered.
 The better your credit score, the more flexibility you will have.

-Your credit score is determined based on previous credit performance, current debt levels, credit, and payment history, if you have newly acquired debt, type and frequency of your debt, and more.
+Your previous credit performance, current debt levels, and payment history determine your credit score.
+If you have newly acquired debt, the type and frequency of your debt, and more, are considered.

-Pay attention to your credit and follow good credit best practices to ensure your score stays as high as possible.
+Pay attention to your credit and follow best credit practices to keep your score as high as possible.

 Prepare for the Costs of Homeownership